zined/ruempler.eu/source/_drafts/continuous-infrastructure-delivery-pipeline-aws-codepipeline-codebuild-terraform.md

         - source /tmp/aws_cred_export.txt && terraform apply
 ```

-First, in the `install` phase, the tool `jq` is installed to be used for a little workaound I had to wrote to get the AWS credentials from the metadata service, as [Terraform does not yet support this yet](https://github.com/hashicorp/terraform/issues/8746).
+First, in the `install` phase, the tool `jq` is installed to be used for a little workaround I had to wrote to get the AWS credentials from the metadata service, as [Terraform does not yet support this yet](https://github.com/hashicorp/terraform/issues/8746).
 After retrieving the AWS credentials for later usage, Terraform gets be downloaded, checksum'd and installed (they have no Linux repositories).

-In the build phase first the Terraform state file location is set up.
-As mentioned earlier, it's possible to use S3 buckets as a state file location so we going to tell Terraform to store it there.
+In the build phase, first the Terraform state file location is set up.
+As mentioned earlier, it's possible to use S3 buckets as a state file location, so we are going to tell Terraform to store it there.

 You may have noticed the `source /tmp/aws_cred_export.txt` command.
 This simply takes care of setting the AWS credentials environment variables before executing Terraform.
 It's necessary because CodeBuild does not retain environment variables set in previous commands.

-Last, but not least, `terraform apply` is called which which take all `.tf` files and converge the infrastructure against this description.
+Last, but not least, `terraform apply` is called which will take all `.tf` files and converge the infrastructure against this description.

 ### Pipeline as Code

 The delivery pipeline used as an example in this article is available as an AWS CloudFormation template, which means that it is codified and reproducible.
-Yes, that also means that CloudFormation is used to generate a delivery pipeline which will in turn call Terraform.
+Yes, that also means that CloudFormation is used to generate a delivery pipeline which will, in turn, call Terraform.
 And that we did not have to touch any servers, VMs or containers.

 You can try out the CloudFormation one-button template here: